-WHAT DOES IT COVER?
+WHAT DOES THE FEE COVER?
 Your participation fees cover all activities connected to the Summer School, including social activities, a number of meals, materials, site visits and the final certificate.
 Fees do not cover accommodation, travelling costs and your normal meals.
 Students must pay for their own accommodation and food.
 TU Delft advises you on how to find accommodation in Delft for the period of the Summer School, but you are responsible for finding accommodation.
 You must be in Delft at least one day before the beginning of the Summer School and you may leave after the delivery of certificates.

 WHY SO CHEAP?
 We often get asked why this Summer School is so cheap compared to similar schools offered by other top universities.
 We keep a low-fee policy because we do not want to “select” participants based on their ability to pay.
 Our goal is to have a diverse, dynamic group of students who are future leaders in their communities.
 Moreover, we do not provide accommodation.
 We believe students are really good finding their own accomodation (friends, Airbnb, hostels and other solutions).

 VISA REQUIREMENTS.
 Nationals from the European Union, Switzerland Norway, Canada, US, Australia, Brazil, Argentina, Chile and many other countries do not need a VISA to enter the Schengen area.
 You can check if you need a visa HERE.